MSPM0, MSPM33 Setting

 .

 Next, we have the UART configuration.
+Please name it as UART_0.

 Select the communication baud rate for variable monitoring.
 The selected value must be the same as the baud rate selected in the easyDSP project.